-- 13.1 The Academy does not currently own a minibus but if the position changes the following regulations will apply. - 13.2 Staff must ensure that prior to use, the use of the minibus is checked with the Building & Site Support Manager. - 13.3 All faults should be recorded in the log book by the driver and reported to the the Building & Site Support Manager; immediately. - 13.4 Details of drivers qualified to drive the school minibus are maintained by the Building & Site Support Manager.
-The list will be reviewed on bi-annual basis to ensure it remains up-to-date.
+- 13.1 The Academy has a minibus on an operating lease basis. - 13.2 The driver must undertake vehicle checks and complete a Minbus Check Sheet before embarking on each journey, - 13.3 All faults should be recorded on a Fault Reporting sheet by the driver and reported to the School Business Manager immediately. - 13.4 Details of drivers qualified to drive the school minibus are maintained by the School Business Manager.
+The list will be reviewed on bi-annual basis to ensure it remains up-to-date. - 13.5 The School Business Manager will ensure that driving licences are checked on an annual basis.